CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 Alex Kurtz - Pacific Crest Securities

 Yeah, thanks, guys.
 Bob, maybe you could just take us through why the deal size in the enterprise space seems to be improving and sort of how that's playing out with customers as they implement these hybrid cloud solutions.
-Is it just that you're getting exposure to more capacity in the environments for applications than you were a couple years ago and is that really the big trend or is there some other dynamic that's driving the improvements in the deal size and the bigger deal flow?
+Is it just that you're getting exposure to more capacity in the environments, more applications than you were a couple years ago and is that really the big trend or is there some other dynamic that's driving the improvements in the deal size and the bigger deal flow?

 N. Robert Hammer - CommVault Systems, Inc.

 I'll speak, and I'll let Al jump in afterward.
 I think the issue in the expansion is, is that in major enterprises, as they are shifting to the cloud and thinking about business analytics and – how they're going to – they're more data-focused than they were.
 There's a shift from infrastructure focus to what do I do with my data and applications.
-And as they start to think that way, we become much more strategic and relevant, so we're taking out numbers of competitors in these big accounts to solve problems across, I call it, core data protection and, as Al mentioned, DR and archive and how I manage the cloud and how do I (58:38) for analytics and when do I do it my – stay (58:40) at the edge.
+And as they start to think that way, we become much more strategic and relevant, so we're taking out numbers of competitors in these big accounts to solve problems across, I call it, core data protection and, as Al mentioned, DR and archive and how I manage the cloud and how do I set myself up for analytics and what do I do with my data at the edge?
 So, these deals are much more comprehensive and we're taking out legacy competitors at an increased rate and we are expanding into more use cases.
 So it's kind of all the above.
 And, Al, I'll let you take the...

 Alan G. Bunte - CommVault Systems, Inc.